 For brands, companies, and individuals alike, Pinterest is a fantastic marketing tool.
 However, without exposure, users won’t benefit from the many advantages that the platform can bring.

 With over 400 million monthly users, Pinterest has the potential to expose your brand to a previously untapped market.
-From building credibility in your niche to increasing web traffic, there is a myriad of reasons for increasing your following.
+From building credibility in your niche to increasing web traffic, there are myriad reasons for increasing your following.

 However, for a beginner, knowing how to get more followers on Pinterest can seem like a daunting task.
 We’ve put together the ultimate guide of tips to add to your Pinterest marketing strategy to help you get real followers, without buying fake Pinterest followers.